 Gambling and online casinos in Sudan

-Sudan is a country with deeply rooted Islamic traditions,
+Sudan is a country with deep-rooted Islamic traditions, where gambling is completely prohibited by law.

-and any form of betting, casinos and lotteries amount to crimes against morality.
+Gambling is considered a violation of Sharia, and any form of betting, casinos and lotteries are equated with crimes against morality.

-especially among young Internet users.
+However, interest in gambling remains unofficial, especially among young Internet users.

 Legislation and regulation